viresh-ratnakar/exolve/README.md

 light locations are not provided to the solver.
 However, you can force a placeholder blank next to any clue by following it with one or more underscores.
 If you're providing annotations, place the undescrores before the annotations.

+This can be useful to solvers when, for example, the puzzle instructions call for some modification (such as letter omissions) to solutions before they can be entered into the grid.

 Examples:
 ```
   exolve-across: